Pylons/pyramid/docs/narr/resources.rst

 A :term:`resource` is an object that represents a "place" in a tree related to your application.
-Every :app:`Pyramid` application has at least one resource object: the :term:`root` resource (even if you don't define one manually, a default root resource is created for you).
+Every :app:`Pyramid` application has at least one resource object: the :term:`root` resource.
+Even if you don't define a root resource manually, a default one is created for you.
 The root resource is the root of a :term:`resource tree`.
 A resource tree is a set of nested dictionary-like objects which you can use to represent your website's structure.